Bonus Declaration FAQs February 2025

 What are your thoughts on future bonus rates?

 Future bonus rates will depend on how well the Fund does in the future.
-The Prudential Assurance Company Limited With-Profits Fund is the largest and one of the financially strongest in the UK.
+The Prudential Assurance Company Limited With-Profits Fund is the largest With-Profits fund in the UK and is financially very strong.
 The size and strength of our Fund allows us to invest in a very wide range of assets and individual companies.

 Are you making changes to your Market Value Reduction (MVR) approach?